mfoliveira/buggy.link/index.md

 # about

 This is the blog of Mauricio Faria de Oliveira,
-mostly about adventures in GNU/Linux and PowerPC servers.
+mostly about adventures in GNU/Linux.

 # blog